erstec/meshtastic-mqtt-aprs/README.md

 # meshtastic-mqtt-aprs
 A python script to translate Meshtastic MQTT location messages into a plain format that other systems can easily understand.
-Currently takes position data and submits it to a private APRS-IS instance, also publishes user info packets, battery levels and environmental plugin temperatures and humidity readings to mqtt as raw values.
+Currently takes position data and submits it to a private MQTT instance and forward to private APRS-IS, also publishes user info packets, battery levels and environmental plugin temperatures and humidity readings to mqtt as raw values.

 APRS Callsign are obtained from Short Name, dash '-' and last four hex digits of node id.